 The aftermath of the Fish Mouth Rot Treatment:

-Sulfathiazole had prevailed what others could not in my case.
+Sulfathiazole had prevailed what others did not in my case.
 It did not mean other medications will be useless against all mouth rot cases.
-The particular strain of Columnaris, my fish, had just happened to be resisting to ParaGuard and KanaPlex.
+The particular strain of Columnaris on my fish had just happened to be resisting to ParaGuard and KanaPlex.
 It was still vulnerable to Sulfathiazole.
 It might just be the opposite outcome in different cases from other fish owners.

 On the bright side, none of the fry (over 50 of them) was affected by either the disease or the medication.
 They all grew up nicely.
 I gave away 30+ small Neon Rainbowfish to friends when they reached the size of my thumbnail.
 The rest of them are living happily ever after in my community aquarium.